 'Wild rituals, human scarecrows & electromagnetic transmissions'

-JUNE 3 - 18, 2017In the days preceding Midsummer in the year of 2017, a group of persistent gardeners, beekeepers, bakers and astronomers will perform wild rituals to breath life into into the Bakehouse and Losæter.
-A series of actions will germinate inside the bakehouse and smoke signals will be sent through the chimney carrying messages to farmers near and far.
+JUNE 3 - 18, 2017In the days preceding Midsummer in the year of 2017, a group of persistent gardeners, beekeepers, bakers and astronomers performed several wild rituals to breath life into the Bakehouse and Losæter.
+A series of actions germinated inside its belly, while smoke signals were sent through the chimney carrying messages to farmers near and far.

 Monday, June 5 (1-3pm)